 If you need to, pack light, as there’s a clothes washer on site, along with a laundry line and clothes pins.

-For rainy days, enjoy a plethora of books in our library and DVD movies to watch on our large screen TV.
+For rainy days, enjoy a plethora of books in our library as well as Netflix and Amazon to watch on our large screen TV.
 The best thing to do is hang out on the covered veranda in the hammock and enjoy the view!
-Slip a song in the cd player and take a nap.
+Plug your phone in to our speaker and listen to your favorite tunes.

-Located less than a minutes walk to the fab Sangria restaurant on one side and Kalinago Bay Resort on the other, you can also easily walk a couple more minutes to Savvy’s at Mount Cinnamon.
+Located less than a minutes walk to La Plywood restaurant and bar and Kalinago Bay Resort on the other, you can also easily walk a couple more minutes to Savvy’s at Mount Cinnamon.
 From there, you’re at the south end of Grand Anse beach, so take a sunset stroll down the beach to dine at any of the resorts.
 Feeling lazy?
 Order from several local delivery places.